Kremlin blames 'nihilism' as Moscow sees record COVID-19 infections | Health

 - Russian Federation

-The Kremlin on Friday blamed a surge in COVID-19 cases on reluctance to get vaccinated due to "nihilism" after a record 9,000 new infections in the capital city fanned fears of a third wave.
+The Kremlin on Friday blamed a surge in COVID-19 cases on "nihilism" and reluctance to have vaccinations after a record 9,056 new infections in Moscow, mostly with the new Delta variant, fanned fears of a third wave.

 At a briefing, he rejected the idea, posited by some critics, that Russians were reluctant to have vaccinations because they distrusted the authorities.
 As of June 2, the most recent tally available, only 18 million Russians had received at least one dose of vaccine people so far: at one-eighth of the population, that is far less that most Western countries.